Port Augusta West

 Port Augusta West has shown very soft population growth performance across periods assessed by AreaSearch

-Population of Port Augusta West as of Nov 2025 estimated at around 4,316.
-This reflects an increase of 270 people since the 2021 Census, which reported a population of 4,046.
-The change is inferred from resident population of 4,305 estimated by AreaSearch following examination of latest ERP data release by ABS (June 2024) and additional 8 validated new addresses since Census date.
-Population density ratio is 5.9 persons per square kilometer.
-Port Augusta West's growth rate of 6.7% since the 2021 census exceeded SA3 area's 4.4%.
-Overseas migration contributed approximately 70.0% of population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Port Augusta West's population is estimated at around 4,333 as of Feb 2026.
+This reflects an increase of 287 people (7.1%) since the 2021 Census, which reported a population of 4,046 people.
+The change is inferred from the resident population of 4,305 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5.9 persons per square kilometer.
+Port Augusta West's growth of 7.1% since the 2021 census exceeded the SA3 area (4.7%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with base year 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
-Population projections anticipate lower quartile growth of regional areas nationally, with Port Augusta West expected to grow by 1 person to 2041, reflecting a reduction of 1.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, lower quartile growth of regional areas across the nation is anticipated, with the suburb expected to grow by 27 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population